zhongxl1993/office-docs-powershell/exchange/exchange-ps/exchange/New-SiteMailbox.md

 # New-SiteMailbox

 ## SYNOPSIS
-This cmdlet is available in on-premises Exchange and in the cloud-based service.
-Some parameters and settings may be exclusive to one environment or the other.
+This cmdlet is available only in on-premises Exchange.
 Site mailboxes were deprecated in Exchange Online and SharePoint Online in 2017.
 For more information, see [Deprecation of Site Mailboxes](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/deprecation-of-site-mailboxes/ba-p/93028).

 The New-SiteMailbox cmdlet is used by the Microsoft SharePoint and Microsoft Exchange user interfaces to create site mailboxes.
 We recommend that you don't use this cmdlet; instead use SharePoint to create the site mailbox.
 This cmdlet should only be used for diagnostic and troubleshooting purposes.